Wazir Khan (Rampur): Cuisine

 All the Naubat Khanis were fond of good food.
 They were able to develop their own cuisine.
 Rice preparations were included in their meals and Kabab featured regularly.
 Rakabdars from the court of Awadh were employed in their kitchens.

-It was said that if anyone from this family doesn't take Dessert after each meal than he is not a Naubat Khani.
+It was said that if anyone from this family doesn't take dessert after each meal then he is not a Naubat Khani.

-The preparation at their kitchens were so rich in Ingredients that once Nawab Hamid Ali Khan said that if this family was not fond of such good food they could have houses made of Gold and silver.
+The preparation at their kitchens was so rich in ingredients that once Nawab Hamid Ali Khan said that if this family was not fond of such good food, they could have houses made of gold and silver.